top of page

 Cataract surgery is one of the safest and most commonly performed eye procedures worldwide.
 During the operation, the cloudy natural lens is removed and replaced with a clear artificial intraocular lens, restoring sharper vision.
 Although the procedure is straightforward, proper aftercare is crucial to ensuring smooth healing and minimizing complications.

-Immediately after cataract surgery, it is normal to experience temporary changes in vision.
+Immediately after cataract surgery, it is normal to experience temporary changes in vision such as blurriness, haziness, or a soft glow around lights as the eye adjusts to the new lens [1].
 Blurriness, haziness, or a soft glow around lights can occur as the eye adjusts to the new lens.
 Some people also experience mild redness, tearing, or a gritty sensation, which usually improves within the first few days.
 While many patients notice clearer vision quickly, complete stabilization may take several weeks.

 Protecting Your Eyes in the Early Healing Stage

 Your eye is delicate in the days following cataract surgery, so protection is essential.
-An eye shield is typically provided and should be worn while sleeping to prevent accidental rubbing or pressure.
-Outdoors, sunglasses reduce light sensitivity and protect the eye from UV exposure.
+An eye shield is typically provided and should be worn while sleeping to prevent accidental rubbing or pressure, and sunglasses are recommended outdoors to reduce discomfort from bright light or dust [2].

 Avoid touching or pressing on the operated eye, even if it feels irritated.
 If you notice worsening pain, increasing redness, or sudden vision changes, contact your ophthalmologist promptly—these symptoms may indicate complications such as infection or elevated eye pressure.